microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab2-install/README.md

 1. Select **Paste as plain text**.
 1. If the script doesn't start running automatically, hit **Enter**.

 The script will take several minutes to run.
+It may reach a point where it seems nothing is happening, but just wait through the entire install.
+It typically takes eight minutes or so.

+Once the script completes, you may close the cloud shell by clicking the cloud shell button you used to open it.

 If you see errors in the output of the script, cancel the run of the script by typing **CTRL+C**.
-Fix the errors and run the script again using a different RESOURCE_GROUP to avoid collisions of resources during install.
+Fix the errors and run the script again using a different name for the resources in the parameters to avoid collisions of resources during install.

-Once the script completes, you may close the cloud shell by clicking the cloud shell button you used to open it.
+### Common install issues

+- Hyphen in the SQL password
+- Web App name - no hyphens
+- Do not use 'admin' as the login name for the SQL Server

 **Congratulation!** You have finished this lab.